-The Cornwall Authority does try to contact you if when we have read the meters your consumption is higher than normal.
+The Cornwall Borough Water & Sewer Dept does try to contact you if when we have read the meters your consumption is higher than normal.
 This is a great reason to make sure your contact information is current. (see the public notification form).

-The Authority knows there are many reasons for higher consumption.
+The Borough knows there are many reasons for higher consumption.
 The pool has been topped-off, the flowers need watered and the kids are home from college to name a few.

 We also know that water leaks occur that are never heard.
 A leak inside the toilet can waste up to 200 gallons of water a day.
 That does not sound like much, but when you take it times the 91 days between water meter reads that can equal 18,200 gallons of water!

 Here are some easy ways to see if you have a leak in your home and we encourage you to do this twice a year: